parsiad/AmericanBinary/README.md

 # AmericanBinary

-**AmericanBinary** computes the value of American binary (a.k.a. digital) calls and puts assuming that the underlying follows a Geometric Brownian motion:
+**AmericanBinary** computes the value of American binary (a.k.a. digital) calls and puts.

+AmericanBinary is written by [Parsiad Azimzadeh](http://parsiad.ca) and released under a BSD 2-clause license.

+## Methodology

+We assume that the asset follows a geometric Brownian motion:

 dS = (Rate - Yield) dt + Volatility dW

 An American binary call is an option which can be exercised at any time, having an exercise value 1 if S > Strike and exercise value 0 otherwise.

 An American binary put is defined similarly.

-## Methodology

-The routine uses a closed-form solution for the price.
-By virtue of this, there is no discretization error.

 ## Usage